 For a good reason, and his name is Jean-Baptiste de Beaufrémont.

 |Jean-Baptiste de Beaufrémont: my new crush!|

-Jonathan Demurger's portrayal and voice, and Christophe Gans's script, breathe a new lease of life into one of Belle's older brothers, the second son in order of birth... through his struggles against robbers and woodland spirits, until his personal "happy ending" as successful co-owner of a printer's workshop, to dedicate his life to his passion.
+Jonathan Demurger's portrayal and voice, and Christophe Gans's script, breathe a new lease of life into one of Belle's older brothers, the second son in order of birth... through his struggles against robbers and woodland spirits, until his personal "happy ending" as successful co-owner of a printer's workshop / publishing company, to dedicate his life to his passion.

-Had he lived in our days, he would have been the author of Game of Thrones, or that of The Ringstetten Saga.
-Like me, Jean-Baptiste writes military historical fiction and/or fantasy!
+Had he lived in our days, he would have been the author of the novel series behind Game of Thrones, or that of The Ringstetten Saga.
+Like me, Jean-Baptiste writes military historical fiction and/or fantasy (this may be a reference to a pear-shaped project of Gans's, a film of Der Schwedische Reiter that never was released, and let's not forget that the author of the original was male)!
 Plus, he's young and dashing...